-Prerequisite: One of STAT UN1001, UN1111, or UN1211.
+Prerequisite: An introductory course in statistics (STAT UN1101 is recommended).
+Student without programming experience in R might find STAT UN2102 very helpful.
 Develops critical thinking and data analysis skills for regression analysis in science and policy settings.
 Simple and multiple linear regression, nonlinear and logistic models, random-effects models, penalized regression methods.
 Implementation in a statistical package.
 Optional computer-lab sessions.
 Emphasis on real-world examples and on planning, proposing, implementing, and reporting.

 STAT UN2105x Statistical applications and case studies

 Prerequisite: STAT UN2104.
 A sample of topics and application areas in applied statistics.
 Topic areas may include Markov processes and queuing theory; meta-analysis of clinical trial research; receiver-operator curves in medical diagnosis; spatial statistics with applications in geology, astronomy, and epidemiology; multiple comparisons in bio-informatics; causal modeling with missing data; statistical methods in genetic epidemiology; stochastic analysis of neural spike train data; graphical models for computer and social network data.

 STAT UN3103x Mathematical methods for statistics

 6 pts.
 Professor Hannah.

 Prerequisite: MATH UN1101 or instructor’s permission.
 A fast-paced coverage of those aspects of the differential and integral calculus of one and several variables and of the linear algebra required for the core courses in the Statistics major.
 The mathematical topics are integrated with an introduction to computing.
 Students seeking more comprehensive background should replace this course with MATH UN1102 and UN2010, and any COMS course numbered from W1003 to W1009.

 3 pts.
 Professors Landwehr and Whalen.